-This isn’t the first time I’ve dipped my toes in to the waters.
-My interest in cryptocurrency always seems to perk up when I get a new GPU, but after some playing around I tend to give up on it.
-Mining generate too much heat in the room for Texas summers.
-I’m also unsure of cryptocurrencies being viable for normal transactions, and it is too speculative if I just wanted to exchange dollars for cryptocurrencies instead of mining them.
+This isn’t the first time I’ve dipped my toes in the water.
+My interest in cryptocurrency always seems to perk up when I get a new GPU, but after some playing around, I tend to give up on it.
+Mining generates too much heat in the room for Texas summers.
+I’m also unsure if cryptocurrencies are viable for normal transactions, and it would be too speculative if I just wanted to exchange dollars for cryptocurrencies instead of mining them.

 I was also afraid of losing my security codes, my PC wallet failing, getting hacked, or using a seemingly reputable exchange that would later collapse like Mt.
 Gox.

 The concept behind any cryptocurrency, the blockchain, is fairly simple and has a growing list of practical applications.
-These days there are more accessible tutorials and explanations available now to make the concept of a cryptocurrency easy to understand.
-My favorite is “But How Does Bitcoin Actually Work” by 3Blue1Brown.
+These days, there are more accessible tutorials and explanations available to make the concept of a cryptocurrency easy to understand.
+My favorite is “But how does bitcoin actually work?” by 3Blue1Brown.

-One snag I hit is there are minimum amounts that you need to have before you can transfer coins from your wallet with the mining program to another wallet.
-This is mainly due to the cost to transfer a currency from one wallet to another.
-After about 40 hours total of mining with NiceHash, I still haven’t meet the minimum amount.
+One snag I hit is that there are minimum amounts that you need to have before you can transfer coins from your wallet with the mining program to another wallet.
+This is mainly due to the cost of transferring a currency from one wallet to another.
+After about 40 hours total of mining with NiceHash, I still haven’t met the minimum amount.

 I want to mine enough to transfer to my ledger wallet and then try to buy something with the coins in my wallet.

 It’s been fun to learn about cryptocurrencies, and I’m looking forward to seeing how this journey goes.